 Stitchdowns are a very traditional style of shoe

-But is there more to it than just the look?
+But there's more to it than just a look.
 Stitching the leather upper to the midsole, and sometimes again through the sole, is considered one of the better ways to make shoes because it is a good water-tight construction and makes the shoes easy to re-sole and repair.

 One Of The Oldest Ways Of Making Shoes